 You predict the exact final score, like 1-0, 2-1, or 0-0.
 Because guessing exact scores is very hard, the odds are usually quite high.

-Live Betting means you can place bets while the match is still on, based on what’s happening right now — not just before the game starts.
-The odds keep changing in real time depending on things like the current score, red cards, and possession.
+Live Betting means you can place bets while the match is still ongoing, it's happening right now — not just before the game starts.
+The odds keep changing in real time depending on things like current score, red cards, and possession.

 One important thing to know: when you bet on Asian Handicap in Live Betting, the score resets to 0-0 for calculating the handicap, no matter what the actual score is at that moment.